DevashishPrasad/Tkinter-Real-Time-Classifier/README.md

 Once you have fulfilled the above requirements, go ahead and execute the `gui_for_classifier.py` file You will see the live video feed from your webcam in the frame on left side You need to click *predict* button to make a prediction Results will be shown on the right hand side.
-Green if the label is other than *not product* which means a false product.
+You can change appearance of your reults based on your labels.
+I have set Green if the label is other than *not product* which means product is a good product or correct product.
 Red if object or product is a false product and orange for *not aligned*

 ### Sample screens based on my tensorflow classifier